 - Versatile and goes well with any dishes

-- Lower in fats and calories - soya chunks are pan-fried instead of fried!
+- Healthier and lower in fats - soya chunks are pan-fried instead of fried!

-Like TVP, they are made from defatted soy flour, a byproduct of manufacturing soybean oil.
+This vegetarian version of Manchurian is made from soya chunks instead of chicken.
+Soya chunks, like TVP, are made from defatted soy flour, a byproduct of manufacturing soybean oil.
 Hence, they are incredibly high in protein, and a 50g serving provides more than 25g of protein.
-They also have the perfect meaty texture and absorb flavors well.
+They also have the perfect meaty texture and absorb flavors well!

 🧄What you will need